garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Ensembles.md

 ## Main idea
 Combining models to get a better prediction for the base [[classifier(s)]] that we input by making an average of the [[classifier(s)]]

+## Goal
+1. Does musch better on one of these